DoganA/ug4_Shaders/ReadMe.md

 - provide the path to a *bmp* file in the optional *texture* argument in order to render the scene with a texture mapped onto the object

-Alternatively, just run the program with the `make` commands described in the following sections. **This is the recommended way to run the program.**
+Alternatively, just run the program with the *make* commands described in the following sections. **This is the recommended way to run the program.**

-Properties such as light position, the scene attenuation constants or the rendered object's color can be changed by modifying `src/scene_constants.h`.
+Properties such as light position, the scene attenuation constants or the rendered object's color can be changed by modifying *src/scene_constants.h*.

+Note that only a single light-source is currently supported, however, supporting multiple lights is a trivial extension.

 ### Flat shading
 The vertex shader computes and interpolates all intensities: attenuation,